 In this episode of The Monthly Debrief, EdChoice’s Senior Director of State Relations Michael Chartier talks with Policy Director Jason Bedrick about what’s going on in their states.
 Then they introduce a surprise new guest.
-Click to listen to the complete episode, or read the transcript below.

 Michael: Well hello, I’m Michael Chartier and welcome to another addition of our EdChoice Chats.
 We’re going to be on the phone with Jason Bedrick and we’re going to have surprise special guest at the end of this podcast.
 So I hope everyone stays tuned for a little special surprise.
 But in this podcast we’re going to kind of do our normal thing.
 We are going to look back at what happened in March in terms of the legislative landscape, and then also look forward about what we can expect in April.

 So I think we’ll get started, again Jason Bedrick is on the phone, our director of policy.
 Jason I know you want to started off with one of your favorite states, New Hampshire.
 You were a state legislator there.
 So why don’t you tell us a little bit about what’s going on out there in the Granite State.